CommitBART: A Large Pre-trained Model for GitHub Commits: Experimental Setup

-\textbf{Positive Code Statements Generation.} We propose this new commit-related task, which targets generating positive statements marked by ``+'', that takes the commit message, file path with the code snippet before modification as input.
-We only consider the commits that have consecutive statement modification for evaluation.
-Specifically, if a commit in our constructed fine-tuning dataset from Table~\ref{tab:data-statistics} has multiple non-consecutive modification (a simple example is shown in Appendix Figure~\ref{fig:code_gen_source_2}, which removes two non-consecutive lines of statements), we remove these samples.
-This task is analogous to the task of bug fixing to generate repaired statements to fix buggy code~\cite{yasunaga2020graph} in the program repair scenario.
+\textbf{Positive Code Statements Generation.} We propose this new commit-related task, which targets generating positive statements marked by ``+'', that takes the commit message, and file path with the code snippet before modification as input.
+We only consider the commits that have consecutive statement modifications for evaluation.
+Specifically, if a commit in our constructed fine-tuning dataset from Table~\ref{tab:data-statistics} has multiple non-consecutive modifications (a simple example is shown in Appendix Figure~\ref{fig:code_gen_source_2}, which removes two non-consecutive lines of statements), we remove these samples.
+This task is similar to source code edit~\cite{chakraborty2021multi}.
+Compared with it, which generated patched code statements based on buggy code statements, ours aim to generate updated code statements from the previous version of code statements.

 \textbf{Updated Code Snippet Generation.} We further propose a more challenging task that requires the model to generate the completed updated code snippet.
-Compared with positive code statements generation, this task needs to locate the position of the updated statements first and then generate the completed code snippet.
-In this task, we also include these commits that have multiple inconsecutive modification (see an example in Appendix Figure~\ref{fig:code_gen_source_2}) for experiments.
-This task is valuable for software developers to generate the code that meets the requirement based on the previous code and natural language description.
+Different from positive code statements generation, this task needs to locate the position of the updated statements first and then generate the completed code snippet.
+We include these commits that have multiple inconsecutive modifications (see an example in Appendix Figure~\ref{fig:code_gen_source_2}).
+This task is valuable for software developers to generate the code that meets the requirement based on the previous version of code as well as the demand in natural language.
 We use our fine-tuning dataset in Table~\ref{tab:data-statistics} for evaluation.

-The statistics of the used datasets for these fine-tuning tasks are presented in Appendix.
+The statistics of the used datasets for these fine-tuning tasks are presented in Appendix~\ref{sec:fine-tune-setting}.